SCM-NV/qmflows/README.rst

 - Type in your terminal:

   ``conda activate qmflows``

 Using the conda environment the following packages should be installed:

 - install rdkit_ and h5py_ using conda:

   - ``conda install -y -q -c conda-forge rdkit h5py``

+  - Note that ``rdkit`` is optional for Python 3.7 and later.

 .. _installation:

 Package installation
 --------------------
 Finally install the package:

 - Install **QMFlows** using pip:
   - ``pip install git+https://github.com/SCM-NV/qmflows@master#egg=qmflows``

 Now you are ready to use *qmflows*.

   **Notes:**